jonsterling/yggdrasil/README.md

 When we have these kind of infinite dimensional signatures and they also have enough structure so that they are well behaved in the sense that all of their pasting diagrams compose coherently, they are in fact ∞-categories.
-With invertible cells, we similarly get ∞-groupoids.
+With invertible cells, we similarly obtain ∞-groupoids.

 ### Example